Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

 A complaint among corporate intranet users is having to log into “yet another site.”
 If a user is logged into Google Workspace, the user is also automatically logged into the Google Sites-based intranet.

 Another common complaint among intranet users is the inability to find what they need easily.
-With the full power of Google search, it’s easy for users to find anything on a Google Sites-based intranet by using very familiar search techniques and parameters.
+With the full power of Google search, it’s easy for users to find anything on a Google Sites-based intranet using familiar search techniques and parameters.

 2. A Marketing Dashboard